 I ran into a teammate, Liana, who was helping to sweep the half marathon as I approached the end of the tunnel.
 When she asked how I was doing, and I replied that I felt like crap, she told me "Yeah, you don't really look so good."
 But I told her my plan, and saying it out loud helped.
 I got to the end of the tunnel, hit the sunshine again, and kicked my feet into gear.
 I stuck to the 3:1 intervals, cursing how slowly time seemed to be passing in the running intervals and how quickly it seemed to be passing in the walking ones.
 I bounced back and forth for a while with a 4:10 pacer, keeping up hope that maybe I'd still PR, but at the same time acknowledging that today was not my day.

-feeling.
-Looking at my posture, I know why my back
+Walking here, you can pretty clearly see how I'm feeling.
+Looking at my posture, I know why my back and shoulders are more sore than my legs now. |

 I made it back into the city and it was right around mile 24 that I saw Erica running towards me.
 I felt a huge rush of relief.
 I knew she'd push me to the end and that I didn't have to fight by myself anymore.
 She'd already been warned by a couple others that I wasn't doing so hot, so she was ready for my grumpiness.
 She helped set mini goals for me, many of which I blatantly said no to, but it helped.
 I kept running further than I probably would have on my own.

-Another shot of the pain face and Erica trying to
+Another shot of the pain face and Erica trying to stay positive and keep me going. |

 In the last 2 miles I ran as much as I could and walked when I couldn't run.
 I was trying to fight, but I didn't have a lot of fight in me.
 My heart wasn't in it.
 Erica helped get me through it though, right up until the last .2 miles.
 I entered the finish chute, saw some familiar team faces and some friends who came down to cheer me on at the finish (thanks Cristin, Frani, and Joel--you guys are the best), and finally crossed the finish line 5 minutes slower than my current PR.